HOME SEARCH ALL TOPICS

 badge of the Royal Navy

 Basic training is general training that all naval recruits must undergo irrespective of the job that they will be doing during the rest of their service.
-This page describes my experiences of it.
+This page describes personal experiences of it.

 The introductory talk